There are many SEO metrics you can monitor to gauge the progress of your search engine optimization campaign.

 If you have a lot of organic traffic, it means that people are finding your site when they search for specific keywords.

-Organic traffic differs from the number of total clicks because it takes into consideration all the search engines (including Bing, for example).
+Organic traffic differs from the number of total clicks because it takes into consideration all the search engines (including Bing, for example, or Baidu).

 Core Web Vitals